 — Rowan Ellis 🌈 (@HeyRowanEllis) November 17, 2017

-“Ruckus is about community, workshops, and interactivity,” they explained.
+“Ruckus is about community, workshops, and interactivity,” they explain.
 “Our workshop leaders are there to lead exercises, provide inspiration, share practical advice, and also be participants.”

-Where many YouTube events are typically structured into formal talks or Q&As, particularly with large name YouTubers, the Ruckus Retreat will allow a more communal interaction featuring “time dedicated to creating freely, feedback sessions in small groups, a chance to share your work at an open mic and gallery night, and time to socialise with other emerging creatives”.
+Whereas many YouTube events are typically structured into formal talks or Q&As, particularly with big-name YouTubers, Rowan says the Ruckus Retreat will allow a more communal interaction featuring “time dedicated to creating freely, feedback sessions in small groups, a chance to share your work at an open mic and gallery night, and time to socialise with other emerging creatives”.

-You can learn more about YouTube’s new policy for monetisation or read what Jake Mitchell has to say about his new tour.
-Alternatively, why don’t you check out who has been chosen for YouTube’s new Women in Comedy Initiative?
+You can learn about YouTube’s new policy for monetisation or read what Jake Mitchell has to say about his new tour.
+Alternatively, why not check out who has been chosen for YouTube’s new Women in Comedy initiative?